SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Monitoring_of_trend_patterns.md

 Please note the following regarding suggestion events:

-- From DataMiner 10.3.0 [CU18]/10.4.0 [CU6]/10.4.9 onwards<!--RN 39707-->, suggestion events triggered when a specific pattern is detected for [virtual functions](xref:srm_definitions#virtual-function) are generated on the parent element.
-Prior to DataMiner 10.3.0 [CU18]/10.4.0 [CU6]/10.4.9, these suggestion events are generated on the child element.

 - Suggestion events triggered when a specific pattern is detected for [dynamic virtual elements](xref:Dynamic_virtual_elements) are generated on the child element.
+However, from DataMiner 10.3.0 [CU18]/10.4.0 [CU6]/10.4.9 onwards<!--RN 39707-->, suggestion events for [virtual functions](xref:srm_definitions#virtual-function) are generated on the parent element.
+Prior to DataMiner 10.3.0 [CU18]/10.4.0 [CU6]/10.4.9, these suggestion events are generated on the child element as well.